You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 You won’t have to perform any exams – and there is no need to come onsite for assessments.

 Assessments are varied and reflect current legal practice so you will undertake tasks that can be applied in day-to-day practice.
-For the PLT program, the oral assessments are designed to review your knowledge and develop your legal thinking and communication skills.

 ‘I really enjoyed learning how to apply legal knowledge in practical ways – especially the exercises where we had to draft pleadings, submissions, affidavits and contracts of sale of land & business.’